lemmou/RansomNoteFiles/README.md

 # RansomNoteFiles
 Recently, I was trying some ideas on the ransom note files of many ransomware.
-The results were submitted to an academic journal to evaluate my findings.
+The results were submitted to an academic journal to evaluate the findings.
 I will share the results later.

-This Folder contain the ransom note files of many ransomware.
+This Folder contains the ransom note files of many ransomware.

 71 ransomware familes.